 This feature is the highlighting USP of the Lenovo P3 and is the reason why the device exists in the first place, so we do not expect Lenovo to go crazy with numbers, but we think this time it’s more of an optimization game than just throwing in huge numbers.
 A slight bump from 5100mAh to 5500mAh is quite acceptable.
 The next-gen processors from Qualcomm will also have the same or better efficiency so; battery life is going to be spectacular on the upcoming Lenovo P3 also known as Lenovo Vibe P3.

-As you may know, that with great power comes great responsibilities, and the pledge to get this power back into the Lenovo P3 has to be done by a fast charging facility like no other.
-Nobody likes to wait for 3 or 4 hours to get their batteries charged up; especially when you are sporting a humongous 5000mAh plus power pack.
+Nobody likes to wait for 3 or 4 hours to get their batteries charged up these days; especially when you are sporting a humongous 5000mAh plus power pack.
 So, we expect Lenovo to equip the P3 with Qualcomm Quick Charge 4+.

 Camera: Expect a Dual Shooter